A different Caribbean

 Most of Saba's hiking trails are the original footpaths used for hundreds of years before The Road was created.
 Imagine the life of the local islanders as you travel from one village to the next.
 Saba offers a variety of hiking and nature trails over diverse terrains from tide pools up to Saba's cloud forest: Mt.
 Scenery.
 The trails are continuously maintained by the Saba Conservation Foundation.
 All trails can be done on your own but are greatly enhanced with one of the park's guides.
 Learn more about Saba's flora and fauna and loads of Saban lore to share as well.
 Visit the Saba Trail Shop in Windwardside (adjacent to the Sea Saba shop) for more information on hiking choices, maps or to find out when you can schedule your customized hike.

 Looking for a unique souvenir?
 Take a wander down "Main Street" in Windwardside and meet a friendly shop owner, visit an artist or have a smoothie at the Snack Shop.
 Sea Saba's Dive Shop which is great for Saba branded clothing and dive-related equipment.
 At Juliana's Hotel you'll find a small gift shop, carrying the popular "Unspoiled Queen" clothing line, artist-in-residence Anna Keene’s creations, Saba Finds creations, and locally made products by Saban Rock Living.
 The Five Square Gallery is the island's art gallery.
-Saba Lace can be purchased from Sea Saba adjacent Kakona.
-The Saba Lace Ladies meet and are available for demonstrations on Thursdays.
-The Everytíngs shop is just that...a little bit of everything!
+The Everyt'íngs shop is just that...a little bit of everything!

 Arts & Crafts